Viikas30/License-Detector/README.md

 #This is a simpe license plate Detector
-To run this code: python license_plate_detector.py ImageName.jpg
+To run this code: python license_plate.py --image ImageName.jpg